opensearch-project/project-website/_posts/2023-04-21-extensibility-roadmap.markdown

 ### Extensions in other programming languages

 With extensions designed to operate remotely we can support out of process extensions written in other languages running on the JVM, and remote extensions written in any other language hosted externally.
-By enabling polyglot applications, or porting the extension SDKs to other programming languages we would also lower the barrier of entry for authoring extensions in languages such as JRuby.
-With TypeScript extensions on GraalVM we could support in-proc extensions.
+By enabling polyglot applications, or porting the extension SDKs to other programming languages, we would also lower the barrier of entry for authoring extensions in languages such as Ruby with a JRuby SDK, or add support for in-proc extensions written in TypeScript running on GraalVM.

 ### Extensions in other technologies

 An extension can not be entirely implemented in a Lambda, as it must maintain a network connection with OpenSearch and shares some state information.
-It would be possible to create a thin client for this purpose with Lambda implementation internally to enable Lambda extensions.
+It would be possible to create a client for this purpose with Lambda implementation internally to enable Lambda extensions.

 ### Aggregations as an extension

 As we work towards separating search aggregations and compute, we will refactor and extract interface and SDK components for compute separate from the search phase lifecycle.
-Simple search aggregations, which default to the current single pass data aggregation implementation, may still be supported for basic search use cases not requiring a sophisticated compute engine.
+Simple search aggregations, which default to the current single pass data aggregation implementation, may still be supported for basic search use cases.
 By separating the compute framework through extensions and a developer SDK enables drop-in replacements with more evolved data analytics systems such as Spark.
 By separating the search aggregation framework through extensions and a developer SDK third party contributors can bring in new kinds of search aggregation support such as Principal Component Analysis (PCA), or stratified sampling pipeline aggregations.

 ### Cluster Manager as an extension